sensu/sensu-go-chef/README.md

 #### Properties
 * `command` the command to run *only allowd if type is pipe*
 * `env_vars` an array of environment variables to use with command execution *only allowed if type is pipe*
-* `environment` the Sensu RBAC environment that this check belongs to, default: *default*
 * `filters` an array of Sensu event filter names to use
 * `handlers` an array of Sensu event handler names to use for events
 * `mutator` mutator to use to mutate event data for the handler
-* `organization` the Sensu RBAC organization that this check belongs to, default: *default*
 * `socket` the socket definition scope, used to configure the TCP/UDP handler socket
 * `timeout` the handler execution duration timeout in seconds, only used with *pipe* and *tcp* types
 * `type` **required** handler type, one of *pipe, tcp, udp* or *set*